-Jeremy Stahl is Slate's social media editor.
-Before joining Slate, he worked as a sports editor at Yahoo!
-U.K. in London and as a contributor for the Riviera Times in Nice, France.
+Jeremy Stahl is a Slate senior editor.
+Before joining Slate, he worked as a sports editor at Yahoo U.K. in London and as a contributor for the Riviera Times in Nice, France.

 Dana Stevens is Slate's movie critic.
 Previously, she wrote the Slate television and pop-culture column Surfergirl for two years.
 She has also written for the New York Times, the Washington Post Book World, Bookforum, and the Atlantic.
 She has a Ph.D. in comparative literature from UC–Berkeley and lives in Brooklyn.

-Josh Voorhees is the editor of The Slatest.
+Josh Voorhees is a Slate senior writer.
 Before joining Slate, he reported on politics and policy for Politico and Greenwire.
 He is a native of western New York, a graduate of Davidson College.
-Email him at email@example.com.

-Megan Wiegand is a Slate copy editor.
+Megan Wiegand is Slate’s managing editor.
 She is a graduate of Ohio State University and the Missouri School of Journalism.

 Veralyn Williams is a producer of Slate podcasts.
 She launched and produces Slate Represent and produces the DoubleX Gabfest.
 Before joining Slate, Williams launched and managed BrooklynDeep.org and produced for New York Public Radio’s Radio Rookies.
 Through all of her endeavors, she aims to amplify perspectives often forgotten in the media.